Documentation

 Control Types

-There are a number of controls supported by default with MudPi for both the raspberry pi and arduino.
-The main limitation of the pi is digital GPIO only, that is why we use the arduinos.
-You can find details about each control type under the controls section in the docs.
+There are a number of controls supported by default with MudPi for both the Raspberry Pi and Arduino.
+The Pi is limited to digital GPIO only, which is why Arduinos are used for analog controls like potentiometers.